mgreau/log4shell-cpatch/README.md

 ```

-**That's it!** The process will scan the content of the container image, patch any vulnerable JAR files, update the container image and push it to ttl.sh.
-There is no "docker build" involved thanks to `crane`.
+**That's it!** The process scans the content of the container image, patches any vulnerable JAR files, updates the container image and pushes it to [https:/ttl.sh]([https:/ttl.sh).
+No "docker build" involved, thanks to `crane`.

 It uses the following components: